kiora22/financial_chatbot/IMPLEMENTATION_STATUS.md

 ## Conclusion

 Phase 2 has successfully implemented the RAG system, enabling the Financial Assistant to retrieve relevant information from uploaded documents.
 The system can now process various document types, store them in a vector database, and retrieve context-relevant information for user queries.

-The next phase will focus on integrating this RAG capability with OpenAI's LLM to provide intelligent, context-aware responses.
+Phase 3 has completed the LLM integration component, connecting the RAG system with OpenAI's API to provide intelligent, context-aware responses.
+The implementation includes:

+1. **Robust API Integration**
+   - Direct OpenAI API calls with configurable model parameters
+   - Exponential backoff retry mechanism for handling API errors
+   - Token usage tracking and optimization

+2. **Advanced Token Management**
+   - Dynamic token budget allocation between prompt and completion
+   - Context truncation algorithm that preserves essential information
+   - Handling of long conversations with history management

+3. **Enhanced Prompt Engineering**
+   - Multiple financial advisor personas (Default, Conservative, Aggressive Growth, Retirement Planning, and Startup)
+   - User-selectable persona via the frontend interface
+   - Externalized persona configuration in dedicated configuration file
+   - Dynamic persona loading via API endpoint
+   - Context injection for RAG-retrieved documents
+   - Structured data extraction for budget modifications

+4. **API Endpoints**
+   - Chat endpoint with RAG integration
+   - Budget modification parsing endpoint
+   - Testing endpoints for LLM functionality

+The next phases will focus on implementing real database operations for budget modifications, adding data visualization features, and enhancing the security and user experience of the system.